 A new thought came to me recently, while I was googling some research on a new project.

-When our mind is searching for an “opinion” on how our life is going (awesome vs. awful) we have “favorite first listings” of thoughts and memories which we tend to use to decide how we should think about ourselves and our life.
+When our mind is searching for an “opinion” on how our life is going (aka: awesome vs. awful) we have “favorite first listings” of thoughts and memories which we tend to use to decide how we should think about ourselves and our life.

-As a result, if we choose to file unhappy thoughts and unhappy memories as our first “listings” for what to think about – then we wind up feeling unhappy about ourselves and our lives.
+If we choose to file unhappy thoughts and unhappy memories as our first “thought listings” for what to think about – then we wind up feeling unhappy about ourselves and our lives.

-Although specific thoughts and memories might pop up first in your mind, this does not mean these particular “listings” accurately represent the full story of your life!
+Although specific thoughts and memories might pop up first in your mind, this does not mean these particular “thought listings” accurately represent the full story of your life!